What is clinical governance?

 The term ‘clinical governance’ was first coined in the context of the National Health Service (NHS) in the United Kingdom, being ‘a system through which NHS organisations are accountable for continuously improving the quality of their services and safeguarding high standards of care by creating an environment in which excellence in clinical care will flourish.’

 In Australia, the contemporary definition of clinical governance (by the Australian Commission on Safety and Quality in Healthcare) is broader, articulated as a ‘set of relationships and responsibilities’.
-This definition includes ‘systems’, but also acknowledges that clinicians, managers and governing bodies are all equally accountable for high quality care.
-While New Zealand has not adopted a formal definition of clinical governance it describes it as ‘an organisation-wide approach to the continuous quality improvement of clinical services.’
-Its Health Quality & Safety Commission acknowledges that, in simple terms, ‘clinical governance is a collaborative venture between clinicians, managers and consumers that aims to ‘create a culture where quality and safety is everybody’s primary goal’ (Flynn et al 2015)’.
+This definition includes ‘systems’, but also acknowledges that clinicians, managers and governing bodies are all equally accountable for high-quality care.
+New Zealand describes clinical governance as 'an organisation-wide approach to the continuous quality improvement of clinical services‘, involving the 'systematic joining-up of all patient safety and quality improvement initiatives within a health organisation' (Health Quality & Safety Commission, 2017).
+In simple terms, ‘clinical governance is a collaborative venture between clinicians, managers and consumers that aims to ‘create a culture where quality and safety is everybody’s primary goal’ (Flynn et al 2015)’.

 Therefore contemporary clinical governance expressly recognises that everyone is responsible for clinical governance - not least the practitioners who deliver care at the front line.
 Ultimately, this is where clinical governance starts and ends.